nurachmen/Predict_Sales_and_Price-/README.md

 https://www.kaggle.com/jmmvutu/summer-products-and-sales-in-ecommerce-wish

-With this dataset I will visualize and predict prices and sales with Method Machine Learning Supervised Learning and compare 3 models
+With this dataset I will visualize and predict prices and sales with Method Machine Learning Supervised Learning Regressor and compare 3 models
 1. XGBoost
 2. RandomForrest